rust-lang/rfcs/text/3334-niche.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+If a struct contains a niche, the following operations may only occur in `unsafe` code, and produce an error if invoked in safe code:
+- Constructing the struct, which requires initializing the field.
+- Writing to the field.
+- Obtaining a mutable reference to the field.

+Other operations, including reading from the field, obtaining a non-mutable reference to the field, obtaining a mutable reference to the whole struct, or assigning to the whole struct, are not affected by the presence of the niche.

+Causing a type with a niche to contain an invalid value (whether by construction, writing, or transmuting) results in undefined behavior.

 The niche attribute may either contain `value = N` where `N` is an unsigned integer, or `range = R` where R is a range expression whose endpoints are both unsigned integers.
 The unsigned integers may use any integer base